kingkongapeboy/Triclinic-Quantum-Cosmology/README.md

 ```
 ## DISCUSSION AND SCIENTIFIC IMPLICATIONS

-• **Resolution of Singularities:** By replacing smooth spacetime with a discrete 3-D triclinic network, gravitational singularities are naturally regularized.
-The metric strain curves smoothly upward to a finite maximum value of 0.2294.
-This avoids the infinite mass-density cliffs encountered by classical General Relativity.
+• **Resolution of Singularities:** By replacing smooth spacetime with a discrete 3-D
+triclinic network, gravitational singularities are naturally regularized.
+The metric
+strain curves smoothly upward to a finite maximum value of 0.2294, completely avoiding
+the infinite mass-density cliffs encountered by classical Newtonian gravity and General Relativity.

 • **Solution to the Entropy Paradox:** Standard cyclic models suffer from the thermodynamic degradation problem where each successive cycle grows larger and longer due to accumulated remnants.
 This framework utilizes a Conformal Scale Factor Inversion operation at the absolute zero boundary.
 This completely resets global cosmic entropy from a chaotic 125.1 back to a pristine 0.1 baseline to ensure a stable, infinite series of universal lifecycles.